goshiaoki/hackathon_humans_lab/README.md

 ## Manuscript

-The comprehensive manuscript detailing the research project is available as `hackathon_manuscript.pdf`.
+The comprehensive manuscript detailing the research project is available as `manuscript_hackathon.pdf`.

 ## Artifacts